tylerharter/cs320/s20/p3/README.md

 are most likely to click the link to the donations page.

 We'll do an A/B test.
 Create two version of the homepage, A and B.
-The should differ in some way, perhaps trivial (e.g., maybe the link to donations is blue in version A and red in version B).
+They should differ in some way, perhaps trivial (e.g., maybe the link to donations is blue in version A and red in version B).

 The first 10 times your homepage is visited, alternate between version